CSharperMantle/a_happy_life/README.md

 #### Explanation

 The value `local` is dropped once it leaves its scope.
 But as the compiler thinks that `x`, as a reference to `local`, has a longer lifetime, it dangles after the destruction of `local`.
-Now, `x` could possibly (in fact, always, with `-C opt_level=0`) refer to the memory space subsequently allocated for `_secret`, creating a use-after-free scenario.
+Now, `x` could possibly (in fact, almost always, with `-C opt_level=0` and glibc malloc or Windows HeapAlloc) point to the memory space subsequently allocated for `_secret`, creating a use-after-free scenario.

 ### Unintended solution 1 (fixed in `v0.1.1`)